-- template (mandatory): The name of the index template that should be created. - body (mandatory): The body for the create index template API call. - request-params (optional): A structure containing any request parameters that are allowed by the create index template API.
+- template (mandatory): The name of the index template that should be created. - body (mandatory): The body for the create index template API call.

+• request-params (optional): A structure containing any request parameters that are allowed by the create index template API.
+Rally will not attempt to serialize the parameters and pass them as is.
+Always use "true" / "false" strings for boolean parameters (see example below).